scubamuc/wiki-md/Manitu-vServer_Nextcloud-snap.md

   * edit and replace `<VARIABLES>`, `<ADMINUSER>` and `<PASSWORD>` before executing the script
   * execute the script
 * open `<CLOUD.MY.DOMAIN.TLD>` in browser, install default apps and enjoy Nextcloud
+* install more apps from Nextcloud App Store
 * done :heavy_check_mark:

 #### Example script: